Stage One

 UK

-This was a pioneering collaboration between AHEC (the American Hardwood Export Council), urban greening specialists OMCC (Office for Micro-Climate Cultivation), and industrial design practice Diez Office.
-The project involved the installation of a 10m tall modular timber pavilion made of 80% renewable materials and designed for re-use.
+Vert was a landmark installation of the 2024 London Design Festival, a 10m tall modular timber pavilion made of 80% renewable materials and designed for re-use.

-Whilst the pavilion promoted the use of red-oak glulam as a sustainable solution for UK construction, it was likewise a proposal for urban greening in consideration of the fight against climate change.
-Suspended beds were filled with over 20 species of climbing plants that would creep across the biodegradable netting, providing cooling shade for the visitors below whilst removing carbon from the atmosphere.
+Suspended beds were filled with over 20 species of climbing plants that grew across the biodegradable netting, providing cooling shade for the visitors below whilst removing carbon from the atmosphere.
+The plants were pre-grown at Stage One, OMCC spending two days with us to plant the beds.

 CREDITS & ROLES